-All mandatory fees, with the exception of the Parking Fee, are refundable.
-Parking fees are non-refundable.
+All mandatory fees are refundable.
 If a student is suspended, no fees will be refunded.
 All fees are refunded in case of death of the student.

 The refund amount for students withdrawing from the institution shall be based on a pro rata percentage determined by dividing the number of calendar days in the semester that the student completed by the total calendar days in the semester.
-The total calendar days in a semester include weekends, but exclude scheduled breaks of five or more days and days that a student was on an approved leave of absence.
+The total calendar days in a semester include weekends but exclude scheduled breaks of five or more days and days that a student was on an approved leave of absence.